 - Cold sweat

-Are you at higher risk for a heart attack?
+Am I at risk for a heart attack?

 Some people are at a higher risk of having a heart attack.
 These heart attack risk factors include: